tez-capital/docs.tez.capital_content/en/tezpay/tutorials/notifications.md

 In order to setup twitter, be sure you are signed in on a browser window to your twitter account.

- 1. While being signed into Twitter in a seperate browser, navigate to <https://developer.twitter.com/> and select 'Developer Portal' in the top menu- the developer portal site where you will set up your development account and get the required information for the config.json file and set up permissions.
+ 1. While being signed into Twitter in a separate browser, navigate to <https://developer.twitter.com/> and select 'Developer Portal' in the top menu- the developer portal site where you will set up your development account and get the required information for the config.json file and set up permissions.
    ![Navigate to the Twitter Development Portal website](/tezpay/tutorial/twitterNotificationimage0.png)

  2. You will then need to fill in some basic information in order to enable the Development Portal profile to be active. be sure that all of the information is correct (if you use multiple twitter accounts be sure the one you want to enable for notifications is the correct one).